SauloCav/GNU-Octave-Experiments/README.md

-# Image-Filters-in-Python
+# Image-Processing-Filters-in-Python

-Some Image filters in Python
+Some image processing filters in Python